OCA/maintainer-tools/CONTRIBUTING.md

     ...
 ```

-#### Variable name :
+#### Variable names
-* use underscore lowercase notation for common variable (snake_case)
+* Use underscore lowercase notation for common variables (snake_case)
-* since new API works with record or recordset instead of id list, don't suffix
+* Since new API works with records or recordsets instead of id lists, don't
-  variable name with `_id` or `_ids` if they do not contain an id or a list of
+  suffix variable names with `_id` or `_ids` if they do not contain an ids or
-  ids.
+  lists of ids.

 ```python
     ...